thepacketgeek/nanog77-hackathon-demo/README.md

     * i  Dest:3001:4:B::10/0-128,Source:3001:1:A::10/0-128
                         3001:2::2

 Viola!!!
-See that the traffic is now being diverted through Router2 :D
+See that the traffic from ::10 is now being diverted through Router2  (and our ::20 traffic continues transiting through Router3) :D

     $ traceroute -s 3001:1:a::10 3001:4:b::10
     traceroute to 3001:4:b::10 (3001:4:b::10), 30 hops max, 80 byte packets